-Endodontics, commonly known as a root canal, is a procedure we regularly perform for patients as part of our general dental health care in our Longmont dental office.
+Endodontics, commonly known as root canal therapy, is a procedure we regularly perform for patients as part of our general dental health care in our Longmont dental office.

-The procedure for a root canal is as follows: we open up the tooth, extract the pulp, clean the root canal and then enclose the area to protect the tissue from further disease.
+The procedure is as follows: we open up the tooth, extract the pulp, clean the tooth and then enclose the area to protect the tissue from further disease.
 We then change out the tooth with a crown thereby making the tooth’s surface even stronger.

 Using our CEREC technology removes the need for secondary visits to replace the temporary crowns created on the day of the root canal procedure.
-This ensures a root canal procedure in our Longmont dental office is completed in just one day.
+Contact us today to learn more about it and relieve the pain today.